VdustR/gwf/README.md

 # gwf

-A Google web font downloader
+A Google web font downloader.

+Now you can download them and self-hosted.

 ## Requirement